Common Third Trimester Conditions (Including Appetite Changes)

 As your partner's pregnancy progresses, be aware of your own stress triggers.
 A recent study showed that men gained an average of three to four pounds during their partners' pregnancies.
 In addition, first-time fathers tended to eat and drink too much in response to stress.
 Lend your partner an ear so they can discuss any concerns or worries they may be having, which may increase as your baby’s due date looms near.

-Pick up some extra chores around the house without being asked and cook some delicious meals that cater to her food cravings and ensure you are both eating well.
+Pick up some extra chores around the house without being asked and cook some delicious and nutritious meals that cater to her food cravings and ensure you are both eating well.